 17. Discover Corps

 How would you like to see the world while making a real positive impact through volunteering?
 Discover Corps offers grassroots volunteer expeditions.
 As a volunteer, you could help construct eco-buildings, teach English lessons, or help endangered animals.

 They also offer culturally immersive sustainable travel to create deeper connections with people and places.
 You can visit Latin America, Africa, Asia, and Australia with them.

-Discovery Corps arrange sustainable travel for families and solo travelers.
+Discovery Corps arranges sustainable travel for families and solo travelers.
 They pay special attention to the security challenges that female travelers often face.

 This B Corporation also partners with locally owned hotels and hires local expert guides.

 You don't have to forgo luxury to enjoy green travel.
 Goko is a sustainable travel company that specializes in curating eco-luxury holidays.

 The booking platform lets you book eco-friendly exotic hotels and villas in popular holiday spots like Portugal, Ibiza, Maldives, Italy, Greece, Thailand, Morocco, etc.

 You can book your holiday by selecting a destination, a holiday style, or a preferred activity.
 Their services are ideal for solo vacationers who just want some time alone.

 Goko Travel is carbon neutral.
 They also put 3% of every booking into their GoKo Earth Preservation Foundation.